Kai Niemi

-Kai Juhani Niemi (born 15 September 1955 in Pori, Finland) is a former international motorcycle speedway rider who represented the Finland national speedway team.
+Kai Juhani Niemi (born 15 September 1955) is a Finnish former motorcycle speedway rider.
+He was the champion of Finland on a record nine occasions and earned 22 international caps for the Finland national speedway team.

 Career

+Niemi was born on 15 September 1955 in Pori, Finland.
 He reached four World Championship finals, finishing a career best fourth in 1985 at the Odsal Stadium in Bradford, England.
 The performance in 1985 from a rider from the minor nations of speedway came as a surprise to many and he was level on points with three other riders leading into the last set of heats but was unable to score in heat 17, which resulted in a fourth place finish.